 5.2 Transparency and right to sight adverse comments

 Heads are required to provide copies of their recommendations on applicants for promotion (using Form D) to applicants.
-On sighting a copy of the Head’s report the applicant can make a response, directing any such letter to the Chair of the LCPC through the relevant Human Resources staff (see Section 10).
+On receiving a copy of the Head’s report the applicant can write a response to include with the application submission.
 In addition, applicants have the opportunity to respond to adverse referee comments.

 5.3 Submitting an application

-If applicants are also applying for final review (submission date is 2 March) they should ensure that their nominated referees appropriately cover both continuing appointment and promotion and indicate in the covering letter and covering email for the final review submission that they are also applying for promotion (an updated promotion submission can be submitted by 4 May).
-Applicants should provide information regarding any interview constraints (the interview period is June – September) in the body of the covering email.
+If applicants are also applying for final review (submission date is 1 March) they should ensure that their nominated referees appropriately cover both continuing appointment and promotion and indicate in the covering letter and covering email for the final review submission that they are also applying for promotion (a separate, updated promotion submission will be required via the online application process by 2 June).
+Applicants should provide information regarding any interview constraints (the interview period is July – mid October) in the cover letter.

 The onus is on the applicant to prove the case.
 Therefore, applicants should ensure that their written submission is well structured and that they are prepared to present their case at interview.
 It can be beneficial to ask senior colleagues, outside of the immediate disciplinary area, to read the application to obtain feedback and to ‘rehearse’ prior to the interview.

 If an applicant considers that their application would more appropriately be considered by a different LCPC to the allocated Committee (see Section 9.2.2) they can send a request to the Chair of the CCPC, who is the President of the Academic Board, for consideration.
+This should be well prior to the application closing date.
 The Chair will consult with relevant parties as required before making a determination (for example the Head and Chairs of applicable Local Committees).

 5.3.1 Covering letter